moorhen-coot/MoorhenElectron/README.md

 With that done, when the app is running you can request it to load a file from a URL with a server request such as:
 `http://localhost:32778/load/protocal/https/server/www.ebi.ac.uk/path/pdbe/entry-files/download/8fcb.cif`
+You can do this by simply typing the above URL into a web browser on the same machine that the electron app is running.
 This will ask the Moorhen Electron app to load:
 `https://www.ebi.ac.uk/pdbe/entry-files/download/8fcb.cif` .

 ## **References**